 - Funeral Costs

-How Long After an Accident can you Claim? – When can I Claim From the Road Accident Fund?
+In Conclusion – When can I claim from the Road Accident Fund?

 Disclaimer LAW101: All of our posts are for research purposes only.
 Law 101 aims to assist its readers with useful information on the laws of our country that can guide you to make decisions in line with the South African Governmental Laws currently in place.
 Although our posts cite the constitution in many instances, they are intended to assist readers who are looking to expand their knowledge of the law.
 Should you require specific legal advice we advise you to get in touch with a qualified legal expert.